The Prince of Wales has spoken of his concerns for Britain's rural areas in a special edition of the BBC One flagship Countryfile programme.

 The soon-to-be grandfather said it was important to "work in harmony with nature" for the benefit of future generations and highlighted the problems facing many of the country's farming communities.

-Charles spoke to Countryfile presenters Julia Bradbury and Matt Baker after he agreed to guest-edit the weekly rural affairs show, which airs tonight, as part of its 25th anniversary celebrations.
+Charles spoke to Countryfile presenters Julia Bradbury and Matt Baker after he agreed to guest-edit the weekly rural affairs show as part of its 25th anniversary celebrations.